 Bankruptcy.
-The word alone triggers our financial “fight or flight” in a matter of moments.
+The word alone triggers our financial “fight or flight” in seconds.

-We imagine what loans or credit we could apply to our business to push us through for just a few more months.
+Many think about how to avoid such an outcome.
+Maybe if we switch up our game plan or re-evaluate where our expenses are going.
+We imagine what loans or credit we could apply to push us through for just a few more months.

 While filing for bankruptcy can alleviate the pressures of debt and other financial obligations, the peace of mind you do receive comes with long-term implications, even if you are taking a necessary step in the short term.